 - Olive oil (for the bowl)

-I like to make a double batch of this aged pizza dough and freeze them.
+I like to make a double batch of this aged pizza dough and freeze it.
 When I am ready to make pizza, I just take two discs out of the freezer the night before and let it thaw slowly overnight in the refrigerator.

 My family is really big on homemade pizza night at home and we grill most of our pizzas outside!
 One of our favorites is our mushroom pizza.